ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 `Fabric Wallets` section, you should have `MagnetCorpWallet` and `DigiBankWallet` as our two custom wallets.

-**17.** Now that we have two wallets, we can associate our wallets for our two gateways.
+**17.** Now that we have two wallets, we can associate our wallets to our two gateways.
 To do this `right click` on `MagnetoCorp` within the `Fabric Gateways` section.
 Then select `Associate A Wallet`.
 Then it will prompt you for which wallet to associate with this gateway.
 You